 There are many internal and external ways our DNA gets damaged.
-Some examples include spontaneous conversions, replications errors, exposure to free radicals, etc. This damage contributes to aging and puts us at high risk for developing various cancers.
+Some examples include spontaneous conversions, replications errors, exposure to free radicals, etc. This damage contributes to the cause of aging and puts us at high risk for developing various cancers.
 DNA repair is the most important factor for cell survival and cancer prevention.
 But unfortunately, as we age our cells become less efficient at correcting DNA damage.
 Currently, scientists don’t understand why DNA repair declines with age.

 But we have exciting news!
 A recent scientific discovery reveals a promising solution to this critical issue with aging.
 Scientists at Harvard Medical School have found a way to reverse the accumulation of DNA damage.
 An article in the latest issue of Science explains how NAD+ regulates protein-protein interactions involved in DNA repair.